Roach lifts Texas over No. 7 Tar Heels 92-89 at Las Vegas

 "I just played the game the right way and didn't want to force anything," said Roach, who also had seven assists and six steals. "(My teammates) did a nice job creating shots.
 We have a blue-collar team.
 We have to fight to win.
 Last year when we lost a game to Duke like this, it was tears of sadness.
 Tonight, there are tears of happiness."

-Texas (5-0) plays in the championship game Friday against the winner of Thursday's nightcap between No. 11 Michigan State and No. 17 UCLA.
-North Carolina plays the loser.
+Texas (5-0) plays in the championship game Friday against No. 11 Michigan State.
+North Carolina gets No. 17 UCLA in the consolation game.

 Roach also had six rebounds and was 12 of 15 from the field, including 3 of 3 from deep.
 The senior topped his previous best of 26 points with an emphatic dunk with 8:27 left for a 73-65 lead.